an-xueyi/CMSC398L-Final-Presentation/README.md

 ## Analysis

-This is a very straightforward constructive question.
+This is a very straightforward constructive problem.

 For a leaf node, there is only one point around: its parent.
 So this node must be the same color as its parent.
 Also, a node has at most one child node that is a leaf node.